 One of the world's best batters and the most successful captain in the Indian Premier League (IPL), Rohit Sharma is a global cricketing star.
 Earlier, Rohit was just a prodigious talent for around four to five years in inter.
 Such was his talent and the combined inconsistency that the player himself started to dislike the word.

 It wasn't like the Nagpur-born batsman hadn't achieved anything substantial until 2013.
-He had already been part of the Indian squad that went onto win the inaugural T20 World Cup in 2007 and that lifted the Commonwealth Bank series title in 2008.
+He had already been part of the Indian squad that went onto win the inaugural T20 World Cup in 2007, and that lifted the Commonwealth Bank series title in 2008.

 In terms of his personal performances, Rohit made a solid impact in the 'Super 8' match against South Africa and also the first final of the CB series against Australia.
 However, these performances seemed far and few in between as Rohit Sharma lost his spots to Suresh Raina and another prodigious talent in the form of Virat Kohli.

-Rohit's outstanding consistency can't be reflected better than the fact he was named in the ICC ODI' Team of the Year' for five consecutive seasons between 2014-2020.
+Rohit's outstanding consistency can't be reflected better than the fact that he was named in the ICC ODI' Team of the Year' for five consecutive seasons between 2014 and 2020.

-He also opened in style during the T20 World Cup of 2014 and 2016, and performed well in the ODI World Cup in 2015.
+He also opened in style during the T20 World Cup of 2014 and 2016 and performed well in the ODI World Cup in 2015.
 In 2018, India won their seventh Asia Cup title under Rohit Sharma's captaincy.

 Post the World Cup, Rohit found yet another version of himself in Test Cricket after being asked to open for the first time in the home series against South Africa.
-He took a liking to open in the longest format too by scoring twin centuries in the first Test and then followed it up with a double hundred at Ranchi.
+He took a liking to open in the longest format too, by scoring twin centuries in the first Test and followed it up with a double hundred at Ranchi.

 Since then, there has been Rohit's much-awaited comeback in the longest format.
 He played a pivotal role in the last two Tests in the historic series win over Australia in 2020-21 Down Under and backed it up with performances versus England at home.

-In the same year, Rohit's MI side also ended up at the bottom of the points table, with just 4 wins out of the 14 games being played.
+In the same year, Rohit's MI side also ended up at the bottom of the points table, with just four wins out of the 14 games being played.
 After a series defeat in South Africa, the Mumbaikar also took over captaincy in the red ball format.

-(As of January 2023)
+(As of February 2024)